By Katie Kerwin McCrimmon and Tyler Smith

 It’s always best to do so as early as possible.
 Get vaccinated now.
 It’s especially important to get your flu shot this year because of the added challenges that COVID-19 will cause.

 “The earlier you can protect yourself, the better,” Valenta said.

 When will vaccinations be available?

-This will vary, but UCHealth plans to make them available at its primary care clinics Sept.
-1. Patients with UCHealth will be able to schedule appointments online through My Health Connection, the patient portal.
+Flu vaccines are available now.
+Patients with UCHealth can schedule appointments online through My Health Connection, the patient portal.
 Many other sites will offer the vaccine, including some for free or at reduced cost.
 The Colorado Department of Public Health and Environment (CDPHE) has more information on available locations throughout the state.